sl2902/xetra/README.md

 Note - in the `config.json` file, the `GCP_SERVICE_ACCOUNT_NAME` key is not required.
 The `config.json` file is used in the Prefect block script `create_config.py`

+8. Make sure that the profile name you create in `~/.dbt/profiles.yml` is called `xetra`

-8. Run this command so that the variables are exported to the current session
+9. Run this command so that the variables are exported to the current session
 ```
 set -o allexport && source .project_env && set +o allexport
 ```

-9. Run the block scripts
+10. Run the block scripts
 ```
 python scripts/create_config.py
 python create_gcp_credentials.py
 ```

-10. The files in the `config` folder serve the following purposes `datasets_loaded.csv` - Keeps track of which dated datasets have been uploaded to BigQuery `history_dataload.json` - Used for one time load as the dataset is static; the format is `load_date :[2022-01, 2022-03] Should you wish, you can populate it to include all the available months, which is 2022-01-03 - 2022-04-25
+11. The files in the `config` folder serve the following purposes `datasets_loaded.csv` - Keeps track of which dated datasets have been uploaded to BigQuery `history_dataload.json` - Used for one time load as the dataset is static; the format is `load_date :[2022-01, 2022-03] Should you wish, you can populate it to include all the available months, which is 2022-01-03 - 2022-04-25

-11. Create the GCP storage bucket and GCP BigQuery Dataset
+12. Create the GCP storage bucket and GCP BigQuery Dataset
 ```
 cd terraform
 terraform init